jsbonso/aurelia-todo/README.md

 # aurelia-todo
-A simple CRUD Aurelia app by your friendly neighborhood dev, Jon Bonso
+A simple CRUD Aurelia app by your friendly neighborhood dev, Jon Bonso.
+This is a yet another another ToDo app that enables you to Create, Read, Update and Delete a task.

+Noticeably, the Aurelia code is cleaner and has significantly less framework-specific annotations/decorators, compared with Angular 2.

 # DEMO
 You can see this project in action here: